 April 2016 – A federal judge in California refuses to dismiss a lawsuit filed by a man who alleges that decades of exposure to Roundup, which he used to kill weeds and poison oak on his property, caused him to develop NHL.

 June 2016 – A Roundup lawsuit is brought by a woman who used a backpack to spray the weed killer on her one-acre property every week, and was subsequently diagnosed with non-Hodgkin lymphoma.

 September 2016 – A backyard gardener alleges that his “extensive” use of Roundup weed killer on his property in San Diego, California, between 2008 and 2010, caused him to develop non-Hodgkin lymphoma.

-October 2016 – Dozens of Roundup lawsuits are centralized in the Northern District of California, as part of a multidistrict litigation (MDL).
+October 2016 – Hundreds of Roundup lawsuits are centralized in the Northern District of California, as part of a multidistrict litigation (MDL).

 1985 – Based on animal studies, the EPA classifies glyphosate (Roundup) as “possibly carcinogen.”